bbauska/meta-react-basics/README.md

 concepts of working with JavaScript modules.

-This knowledge is crucial in order to understand the syntax and the logic behind how the example **React apps</b> in this course are put together.
+This knowledge is crucial in order to understand the syntax and the logic behind how the example <b>React apps</b> in this course are put together.

 This section (05) will cover the three main concepts: